Taking the Next Step Toward a Cleaner Label

 Fortunately, some ingredient partners are taking the lead with processing options that accommodate the needs of the manufacturer while also satisfying the clean-label consumer.
 Fermentation is a perfect example of how a well-known and natural food processing method can attain the precise dairy flavor notes a manufacturer wants while maintaining clean label standards.

 Most importantly, clean label solutions mean more than just a series of pre-made stock flavor profiles that producers fit into their formulations.
 Instead, the most innovative manufacturers customize ingredients to fit specific needs.
 They’re exploring processes, trying out new methods, and doing whatever else it takes to help overcome the flavor challenge.
 They become more than ingredient suppliers, but rather partners with the manufacturers to help them meet their clean-label goals.
 This partnership can lead to some inspiring results.

 For example, a food manufacturer needed the words “natural flavor” removed from the ingredient deck.
 DairiConcepts used fermentation as a solution.
 Now, the consumer sees cheddar cheese, cultured milk, and salt when they glance at the label.
-Recognizable ingredients are simply more appealing to clean-label consumers.
+Recognizable ingredients (click for source) are simply more appealing to clean-label consumers.